ksauce001/ksauce001.github.old/_posts/2025-05-05-Expedition-33-Game-Review.md

 boss battle.
 You have the option to collect music score within the game and listen to them while you rest at camps.
 You can just leave it in the background and listen to most song over and over while doing chores.

-Rating: 10 out of 10

 ### Art & Design
 Just as the game is incredible from the world to the character design to skills effects is simply astonishing.
 The Sandfall team put in a lot of work making this visually appealing while displaying incredible style of how breathtaking the scenery and the scene are in the game.
 While it is well crafted, it is not totally refine.
-There are few issue during cutscene there certain part of the character model (eg. the hair) clips through their body making it look weird.
+There are few issue during cutscene there certain part of the character model (e.g. the hair) clips through their body making it look weird.
 However, it is a minor flaw that should not detract or make the game unplayable.

-Rating: 8 out of 10

-###
+### Conclusion